Czech Republic Food Guide

 Vánoční cukroví

-Christmas cookies - families bake 7-12 varieties in Advent.
-Traditional types: vanilkové rohlíčky (vanilla crescents), linecké (jam sandwich), perníčky (gingerbread), kokosové (coconut macaroons), ořechové (walnut cookies).
-Stored in tins, served throughout Christmas season.
+Christmas cookies, with families baking anywhere from 7 to 12 kinds during Advent.
+The usual suspects include vanilkové rohlíčky (vanilla crescents), linecké (jam sandwiches), perníčky (gingerbread), kokosové (coconut macaroons), and ořechové (walnut cookies).
+They are kept in tins and brought out across the whole Christmas season.

 Větrník